Tai-Rocha/OLS_2_Tai-Rocha.github.io/Week_5/flowchart.md

     N --> O><font size=3>LULC*.tif]
 ```

-* LULC file is new data made by us based on original data
+* LULC file is a new data made by us based on original data